coala/coala/docs/Users/Install.md

 pip install coala --pre
 ```

-> **Note**: Supported vs. Known To Work.
->
-> At coala, we take code quality and support seriously.
-We cannot support
-> anything on any platform if it is not continuously tested; such things are
-> almost guaranteed to break.
-Thus we only declare features to be "supported"
-> on a platform when we run our tests over it continuously.
-Still a feature may
-> be tested manually on your platform, which we declare as "known to work".

 # Installing coala from source

 In order to install coala from source, it is recommended to install git.
 See